Sian Aldis | IBCLC, BA(Hons), FdSc

 I have trained as a Mindful Breastfeeding Practitioner and use mindfulness tools in both my antenatal and postnatal work.

-I have completed two Advanced Level (4 & 5) Open College Network (OCN) accredited sleep courses, including the Holistic Sleep Coaching Programme, which is the most in-depth gentle sleep training available with tuition from experts worldwide in infant sleep and behaviour.
-I provide Holistic Sleep Support to families by offering information on nurturing alternatives to Cry-It-Out and similar sleep training methods, along with understanding of what is normal for your child and ways to help you cope.
+I have completed two Advanced Level (4 & 5) Open College Network (OCN) accredited sleep courses.
+I provide Sleep Support to families by offering information on nurturing alternatives to Cry-It-Out and similar sleep training methods, along with understanding of what is normal for your child and ways to help you cope.

 I am also insured as a Maternity Nurse/Nanny, providing additional practical support to families and enabling parents to get some rest and relaxation.